HasteDesign/Registrations-for-WooCommerce/wp-content/plugins/woocommerce/readme.txt

 == Upgrade Notice ==

-= 2.3.0 =
+= 2.4.0 =
-2.3.0 is a major update so it is important that you make backups, test extensions and your theme prior to updating, and ensure extensions are 2.3 compatible.
-Developers should catch up with [develop.woothemes.com](http://develop.woothemes.com/) to see what has been happening in core.
+2.4.0 is a major update so it is important that you make backups, and ensure themes and extensions are 2.4 compatible.
+Developers should catch up with [the development blog](https://woocommerce.wordpress.com/) to see what has been happening in core.